 School-based mental health services help address barriers to learning and provide appropriate student and family support in a safe and supportive environment.
-Reaching out for mental health services is simple; contact your school counselor, nurse, health aide, principal, Assistant Superintendent Tony Shah at shaht@luhsd.net, or the district office.
+Reaching out for mental health services is simple; contact your school counselor, nurse, health aide, principal, Assistant Superintendent Cynthia Cabello at cabelloc@luhsd.net, or the district office.
 In the community a good place to start may be to dial 211 for referrals in your area or call Contra Costa Co.
-Mental Health Services at (925) 957-5150.
+Mental Health Services at (925) 957-5150 or contact Remarkable Marriage at (925) 984-4463, remarkablemarriage@gmail.com.
 If you are in crisis contact this number or dial 911 immediately.
 [EC 49428]